Tom Glavine: Professional career

+Drafts and minor leagues

 Glavine was drafted by both the Los Angeles Kings in the 1984 NHL Entry Draft (in the fourth round, 69th overall—two rounds ahead of future National Hockey League star Brett Hull and five rounds ahead of Luc Robitaille, both 2009 Hockey Hall of Fame inductees), and the Atlanta Braves Major League Baseball organization in the second round of the 1984 amateur baseball draft.
-Glavine elected to play baseball and made his major league debut on August 17, 1987.
+Glavine elected to play baseball.

 Atlanta Braves (1987–2002)

-Glavine had mixed results during his first several years in the majors, compiling a 33–43 record from 1987 to 1990, including a 17-loss performance in 1988.
+Glavine made his major league debut on August 17, 1987.
+Glavine had mixed results during his first four seasons in the Majors, compiling a 33–43 record from 1987 to 1990, including a 17-loss performance in 1988.
 His fortunes turned around in 1991, when he won 20 games and posted a 2.55 earned run average.
 It was his first of three consecutive seasons with 20 or more wins, and saw him earn his first National League Cy Young Award.
 Glavine was the ace of the 1991 Braves' starting rotation that included Steve Avery, Charlie Leibrandt, and another future NL Cy Young Award winner and Hall of Fame inductee, John Smoltz.
 His season helped ensure a dramatic reversal in the Braves' competitive fortunes as they won the National League pennant and earned a trip to the World Series, though they lost to the Minnesota Twins in seven games.
 In an era of the diminishing 20-game winner (there were none in the majors in 2006 and 2009), Glavine became the last major league pitcher to win 20 games in three straight years (1991–1993).

 Atlanta, long thought of as a perennial cellar dweller, was lifted in the 1990s into one of the most successful franchises in the game on the strength of its stellar pitching staff and solid hitting.
-After the Braves acquired Greg Maddux from the Chicago Cubs in 1993, Glavine, Maddux, and Smoltz formed one of the best pitching rotations in baseball history.
+After the Braves signed free-agent Greg Maddux from the Chicago Cubs in 1993, Glavine, Maddux, and Smoltz formed one of the best pitching rotations in baseball history.
 Among them, they won seven Cy Young Awards during the period of 1991 to 1998.
 Glavine won his second Cy Young Award in 1998, going 20–6 with a 2.47 ERA.
 Years later, after Glavine joined the Mets and Maddux played for the San Diego Padres, the three (along with Smoltz who still pitched for Atlanta) all recorded wins on the same day, June 27, 2007.
 The Braves defeated the Cleveland Indians in six games in the 1995 World Series, and Glavine was named the Series MVP.
 He won two games during that series: Game 2 and Game 6.
 In Game 6, he pitched eight innings of one-hit shutout baseball.

 In addition to the championship won with the Braves in 1995, he pitched in four other World Series with the team (in 1991, 1992, 1996, and 1999) when the Braves lost to the Minnesota Twins, Toronto Blue Jays, and New York Yankees twice, respectively.